 Once the fish have reached the appropriate size, they are transfered to the nearby farm where they spend the remainder of their life.

 Click here to learn more about our Hatchery Team.

-The fish spend the remainder of their life cycle on the farm - located in the remote, pristine waters of Baja California South.
+The fish spend the remainder of their life cycle at our ASC Certified farm site - located in the remote, pristine waters of Baja California South.
 They are fed high quality, extruded pelleted feed until they are large enough to be harvested and sold at market.

 Thanks to the low stocking density, the fish have plenty of room to move around.
 The strong cross sectional currents keep the fish well oxygenated.
 Click the video to the left to see what its like to swim with Baja Kanpachi fish.

 Click here to learn more about our Farm Team